toufiqulislamtanmoy/toy-inventory-management-clint/checklist.md

 1. **Commits & readme:**

     - Minimum 18 meaningful git commits on the client-side repository.✅✅✅
-    - Minimum 8 meaningful commits on the server-side repository.
+    - Minimum 8 meaningful commits on the server-side repository.✅✅✅
     - Create a readme for client-side and write about your project (at least 5 bullet points). ** Remember to add your client-side live link to your website here.**

 <br/>